 The Community Nursing provider should also facilitate an Aged Care assessment for any client over 65 years with complex care needs.
-More information about ACAT assessments can be found at the following link: www.myagedcare.gov.au/eligibility-and-assessment/acat-assessments.
+More information about ACAT assessments can be found at:

+www.myagedcare.gov.au/eligibility-and-assessment/acat-assessments.

 Interim Approval